Shop BITR Apparel Shop Now

 Where To Stay

 MEAGHAN: If you’re reading this within a month of Boston, you’re probably screwed, and best of luck to you at whatever backwoods campground or overpriced hotel you’ll be staying at.
 The best place to stay is downtown Boston, near the finish line.
-Unless you have incredible parents who meet you in Boston, drive you down to Hopkinton on Sunday, and then drive up to the finish while you’re running Monday morning… yes, that was amazing.
+Unless you have incredible parents who meet you in Boston, drive you down to Hopkinton on Sunday, and then drive up to the finish while you’re running Monday morning… yes, that happened to me and yes that was amazing.
 But, staying downtown is the next best thing.

 There are a bunch of hotel options, but you really need to book early (like mid-July of the previous years) through Marathon Tours for the best deals.
 We typically stay at The Westin Copley Place